 1. Get Your Group Trainer Credentials

-The first thing I will ALWAYS suggest you do when it comes to venturing into any aspect of the fitness business is to get certified.
+The first thing I will ALWAYS suggest you do when venturing into any aspect of the fitness business is get certified.

-Credentials are king, and while new clients won’t always look for your credentials right off the bat, there will be a point in your business relationship where your qualifications count.
+Credentials are king, and while new clients won’t always look for your credentials immediately, there will be a point in your business relationship where your qualifications count.

-Aside from credibility, having a cert allows you access to insurance and liability cover which is essential when running your own fitness business.
+Aside from credibility, having a cert allows you access to insurance and liability coverage which is essential when running your fitness business.

 If you’re working out of a gym, you’ll almost certainly be required to have a certification.

 When it comes to small group training, I suggest a group training certification, of course.

 From a knowledge perspective, you’ll also learn how to manage small groups from a programming and instructional perspective.

 Training a group of people has different coaching psychology from training one-on-one clients, and with the right certification, you’ll be introduced to this concept for effective implementation.

 For example, dealing with multiple personalities means dealing with different limiting factors, levels of motivation, and discipline.